-I am sure we can all agree, Summer 2020 is not what we expected, well none of 2020 has been!
+I am sure we can all agree, Summer 2020 was not what we expected, well none of 2020 was!

 I for one have increased my coping skills, my work from home skills, and my find “free virtual summer camps for my kids” skills!

-I have been scouring the web for fun, free activities to keep my kids engaged and stretching their imaginations and creativity, and keep them off Roblox and Fortnite!
-Is it too much to ask to find things to do all of that and allow me the time to work from home at the same time?
+I scoured the web for fun, free activities to keep my kids engaged and stretching their imaginations and creativity, and keep them off Roblox and Fortnite!
+Is it too much to ask to find things to do all of that and allow this single mom the time to work from home at the same time?

 It sometimes seems it is, but some of the biggest companies that you would never expect have actually put together great free virtual summer camp programs to help keep your kids busy.
 This is especially helpful for your single working from home mama’s like me!

 They can keep your kids occupied and trying new things, and best of all without the cost of traditional camps.

 The coolest thing is, since many of these companies created these amazing free online summer camps they will continue them through the years.
 This list has been updated for 2021.

 Here are 9 of the Best Free Virtual Summer Camps I Have Found

 If you don’t know what UNICEF Kid Power is, be sure to put this on your list to check out and get your kids involved with.
 They can get started over the summer and continue to participate throughout the year.